 Seeing the pride of South Korea was the top priority for us Ticketless Dreamers, but there are other things that we also enjoyed as part of this growing fandom.
 We knew we had to meet each other and go to different places that could bring us closer to BTS.
 To experience the sites, sound, smell, and taste that BTS members have experienced would be like taking a walk on the path that they’ve been to, albeit briefly.

-Here are a few of the places that hold meaningful memories to the fandom, and where my friends and I did our own ARMY pilgrimage.
+Here are a few of the BTS tourist spots in Korea that hold meaningful memories to the fandom, and where my friends and I did our own ARMY pilgrimage.

 Food, Coffee, and Bangtan